harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

-### 14. Create full table
+### 14. Create results table for all genes
-The full table will be useful for many purposes, such as creating custom MA or volcano plots with color-coding and symbols to meet your needs. **NOTE:** we must explicitly specify the coefficient for the factor of interest.
+The full table that also include genes with no significant DE will be useful for many purposes, such as creating custom MA or volcano plots with color-coding and symbols to meet your needs. **NOTE:** we must explicitly specify the coefficient for the factor of interest.
 In this case, as revealed in the summary table above, it is *templow*.

 ```R
 all_genes<-topTable(fit, adjust="BH",coef="templow", p.value=1, number=Inf ,resort.by="P")